zoho/zcrm-js-sdk/README.md

 ---
 **Object Hierarchy**

-\* - indicates mandatory param and input has to be passed as parameters (as JSON) for the functions
+\* - indicates mandatory param and input has to be passed as JSON for the functions

 **ZCRM**